What is HSDPA?

 Disadvantages of HSDPA

-High performance cellular networks like 3G+ (as well as 4G and 5G) are often a good choice for complex, time-sensitive, data-heavy applications; especially where users and devices are on the move.
-However, for other uses (e.g. asset tracking, facility management and basic performance monitoring), alternative wireless technologies such as Low Power Wide Area Networks (LPWANs) might be a better fit.
+High performance cellular networks like 3.5G (as well as 4G and 5G) are often a good choice for complex, time-sensitive, data-heavy applications; especially where users and devices are on the move.
+However, for other uses (e.g. asset tracking, facility management and basic performance monitoring), alternative wireless technologies such as LTE-M or NB-IoT might be a better fit.

 For any project, it is important to weigh up your options to match your specific use cases with the most suitable and cost-effective technologies.

 There is only so much room on the radio frequency (RF) spectrum.
 To make way for 5G, network operators are starting to phase out their 2G and 3G networks.
-In fact, in many areas, 3G networks are at more immediate risk of decommissioning than 2G ones.
-This is because 2G will be kept going as a basic fallback for more advanced networks.
+In fact, in some areas, 3G networks are at more immediate risk of decommissioning than 2G ones.
+This is because 2G is so widely used for M2M and IoT devices and more time is needed for transitioning.
+In such cases, 2G will be kept going as a basic fallback for more advanced networks.